CostaBru/knapsack/README.md

 Using test iterations and optimization reports we can have 3 cases:

 1. No optimization performed.
 This means that first heuristics sorting and single knapsack grouping solved the case.
 2. Single optimization layer.
-That means that first groping gives almost optimal solution, and we optimized reminder by visiting quotiens without mixing it with each other.
+That means that first groping gives almost optimal solution, and we optimized reminder by visiting quotients without mixing it with each other.
-3. Up to 4 optimiaztion layers.
+3. Up to 4 optimization layers.
 First heuristics gave bad grouping.
-We had to regenerate old quotiens by mixing it with each other to get up to 4 partitions in the optimize group.
+We had to regenerate old quotients by mixing it with each other to get up to 4 partitions in the optimize group.

 # Results validation